NATIONAL COGNAC DAY | JUNE 4

-Certain legal requirements must be met within the production for a distilled brandy to bear the name Cognac.
-The use of a particular variety of grape is one requirement along with the need to distil the brandy twice in copper pot stills.
+A distilled brandy must meet certain legal requirements within the production to bear the name Cognac.
+One requirement during production includes the use of a particular variety of grape.
 The primary grape used is Ugni Blanc.
-The brandy must also be aged at least two years in French oak barrels from Limousin or Troncais.
-Most cognacs are aged much longer than the minimum legal requirement.
+Additionally, the brandy needs to be distilled twice in copper pot stills.
+Distillers must also age the brandy at least two years in French oak barrels from Limousin or Troncais.
+However, most distillers age their cognacs much longer than the minimum legal requirement.

-There are close to 200 cognac producers.
+Producers create close to 200 cognacs to choose from.
 According to one 2008 estimate, more than 90% of cognac for the U.S. market comes from only four producers.

 - Grand Marnier – made from cognac and distilled essence of bitter orange